BMCV/galaxy-image-analysis/CONTRIBUTING.md

 Below is a list of open questions:

-- **How do we want to cope with multi-channel label maps?** For example, do or can we distinguish RGB labels from multi-channel binary masks, which are sometimes used to represent overlapping objects?
+- How do we want to cope with multi-channel label maps?
+For example, do or can we distinguish RGB labels from multi-channel binary masks, which are sometimes used to represent overlapping objects?

-- How can we distinguish multi-channel 2-D images from single-channel 3-D images?
+Below is a list of changes that need to be reflected in this document:

-- How can we make clear to the user, whether a tool requires a 2-D image or also supports 3-D?
+- As of https://github.com/galaxyproject/galaxy/pull/18951 and https://github.com/galaxyproject/galaxy/pull/20669, rich image metadata is available in Galaxy.
+This should be used to define [validators on data inputs](https://docs.galaxyproject.org/en/master/dev/schema.html#validators-for-data-and-data-collection-parameters), to prevent incorrect use of tools (e.g., using 3-D images for tools that only support 2-D images) and negative experiences.